 Furthermore, avoid foods that trigger inflammation such as red meat, high-fat dairy products, refined sugars, refined grains, and refined oils.

-The term Bala is also considered as a synonym of immunity.
+The term Bala is also considered a synonym for immunity.
 Bala means the strength of body resistance.
-It is classified in to three types namely
+It is classified into three types namely

 - Sahaja Bala (Innate Immunity) – The physical and mental strength present naturally by birth.

-- Yuktikruta Bala (Artificial Immunity) – is the strength attained by following proper diet and lifestyle etc…
+- Yuktikruta Bala (Artificial Immunity) – is the strength attained by following a proper diet and lifestyle, etc…

-When the immune system works in abnormal way either over activity or low activity will lead to immune system disorders.
-The over activity of the immune system attacks or damages body own tissues with losing its differentiating power and leading to various disorders are know as autoimmune diseases.
-The low activity of the immune system or immune deficiency reduces body’s ability to fight against the diseases, causing vulnerability to infections.
+When the immune system works in an abnormal way either overactivity or low activity will lead to immune system disorders.
+The overactivity of the immune system attacks or damages the body’s own tissues by losing its differentiating power and leading to various disorders are known as autoimmune diseases.
+The low activity of the immune system or immune deficiency reduces the body’s ability to fight against the diseases, causing vulnerability to infections.

 Autoimmune diseases are one of the 10 leading causes of death for girls and women in all age groups (up to 64 years of age)

 As modern science states that there is no cure for autoimmune diseases and can only control them by suppressing the overactive immune response.
 Ayurvedic Treatments for Autoimmune Diseases are aimed to correct the immune system through various processes.

 Causes for autoimmune diseases according to Ayurveda

 Various factors are responsible for the development of autoimmunity.
 Here are a few reasons that are responsible for autoimmunity.